Home » Water Quality » Tap Water » Best & Worst Tap Water in the US: State-by-State Analysis

 Mercury in water

-Small amounts of mercury is harmless, but mercury poisoning can occur when too much mercury is ingested, breathed in, or touched, leading to kidney failure and other dangerous issues.
+Small amounts of mercury are harmless, but ingesting, inhaling, or touching too much mercury can lead to mercury poisoning, causing kidney failure and other severe health issues.

 3. Chlorine